ivan-kadyka/Browser.WebView2.WPF/README.md

     /// Reloads the page asynchronously.
     /// </summary>
     /// <param name="token">A cancellation token to cancel the reload operation.</param>
+    /// <exception cref="BrowserPageException">Thrown when a page-reloading error occurs.</exception>
+    /// <exception cref="OperationCanceledException">Thrown when the reload operation is cancelled.</exception>
     /// <returns>A task representing the asynchronous reload operation.</returns>
     Task Reload(CancellationToken token);
 }